Each community offers it's own unique benefits and advantages.

 MLSVallarta divides the Vallarta/Nayarit region into nine regions and and a number of smaller sub-regions.
 It is important you have a rough understanding of where these regions are situated so that when you start searching for properties it makes more sense to you.
 You can find our more about the regions and sub-regions, with maps, here.

 If you want to be where the action is, downtown Vallarta is the place for you.
 The two most popular areas are Gringo Gulch, (Central North) which is on the hillside above town and overlooking the Cuale River, or on the south side, (Central South), from the Cuale River and along Los Muertos Beach, commonly known as Emiliano Zapata.
 In these areas, you can get around quite easily without owning a car, with markets, restaurants and shopping close by.
 Gringo Gulch is mostly made up of single-family homes and small condominium projects, nearly all offering views overlooking the city and bay.
 Across the river, however, real estate inventory is mostly made up of condominium projects of all sizes, the most popular situated along the shore, providing unobstructed views and easy access to the beach.
+However, most recently new projects have been built further inside the city that offer lower prices but with upscale common areas such as rooftop pools, bars and restaurants.
 In both areas, the disadvantage can be noise from city living, something you may have to put up with in order to have easy access and close proximity to most of downtown Vallarta.

 The Hotel Zone, which extends from the marina to the northern edge of downtown Vallarta, has seen a considerable amount of development over the past 10 years, with the building of high-rise condominium projects that provide spectacular panoramic views of Vallarta and Banderas Bay.
 If high-rise living is your style, this area provides easy access to town and the airport, as well.
 Many shopping centers are situated nearby, just across the main road that leads into Vallarta.
 Or if it's a home you're looking for and you don't mind giving up having a view, there's the relatively new development of Fluvial or the older, traditional neighborhood of Versalles.
 Having a home here is like living on the outskirts of the main downtown area.